 - The District of Columbia Department of Health – which covers the nation’s capital – offers free Covid tests at walk-in sites without a note from a doctor.

-The National Party’s border security requirements would differentially impact on returnees, depending on where they are coming from and also potentially their economic situation.
+The National Party’s border security requirements would differentially affect returnees depending where they are coming from and their economic situation.
 Some individuals may be able to access private testing abroad if they are able to pay for it.